• Skip to primary navigation

 Note: The default option in Chrome allows all websites to store cookies on your computer and use cookies to serve relevant content.

-2. Disable Cookies in Chrome Browser
+2. Disable Cookies For All Website in Google Chrome

 Follow the steps below to disable cookies for all websites in Google Chrome browser on your computer.